-Perry Link is Chancellorial Chair for Teaching Across Disciplines at the University of California at Riverside.
-He translated China’s Charter 08 manifesto into English and recently co-edited No Enemies, No Hatred, a collection of essays and poems by Liu Xiaobo.
-His latest book is An Anatomy of Chinese: Rhythm, Metaphor, Politics and his translation of the autobiography of the Chinese dissident astrophysicist Fang Lizhi, The Most Wanted Man in China: My Journey from Science to Exile, will be published in 2016.
+Perry Link is Chancellorial Chair at the University of California at Riverside.
+His recent books include An Anatomy of Chinese: Rhythm, Metaphor, Politics and a translation of the memoirs of the Chinese astrophysicist Fang Lizhi, entitled The Most Wanted Man in China: My Journey from Scientist to Enemy of the State.
+(June 2018)

 Can writers help an injured society to heal?
 Did Ōe Kenzaburō, who traveled to Hiroshima in 1963 to interview survivors of the dropping of the atomic bomb on that city eighteen years earlier, and then published a moving book called Hiroshima Notes, help his compatriots to recover?
 Did Primo Levi, …

 The art of controlling speech while avoiding the appearance of doing so has a long history in China.
 If ten years ago political censorship was done by telephone, now it is out on the table, in writing.
 Though euphemisms continue to be useful to China’s rulers, it has now become increasingly obvious that their use is declining.
 In the era of Xi Jinping, repression is often stated baldly, even proudly.

 Liu Xiaobo felt haunted by the “lost souls” of Tiananmen, the aggrieved ghosts of students and workers alike whose ages would forever be the same as on the night they died.
 His “final statement” at his trial in December 2009 opens: “June 1989 has been the major turning point in my life.”
 In October 2010, when his wife Liu Xia brought him the news of his Nobel Peace Prize, she reports that he commented, “This is for the aggrieved ghosts.”